akshay-002/TT-T-Agentic-Support/README.md

 - Evaluate streaming responses and a human escalation workflow.
 - Add additional write actions only with explicit scope, authorization, and action-specific safeguards.

-## Publishing and license

-Use the accompanying `docs/PUBLISHING_CHECKLIST.md` for repository naming, preparation, screenshots, validation, and GitHub publication.
-Publishing source code to GitHub does not host the running backend, database, or Ollama service.

-Add an author-selected `LICENSE` before advertising an open-source license.
-Model weights, libraries, and any third-party data retain their own terms; do not bundle model weights into this repository.